chipkin/ESP32-BACnetServerExample/README.md

 # ESP32-BACnetServerExample

 In this project we are using the CAS BACnet stack (https://www.bacnetstack.com/) to generate a simple BACnet server with one Multi-state-value (MSV) object.
-The MSV shows the current mode of the build in LED.
-A BACnet client (such as the CAS BACnet Explorer) can be used to write to this MSV to change the mode.
+The MSV shows the current mode of the built-in LED.
+A BACnet client (such as the [CAS BACnet Explorer](https://store.chipkin.com/products/tools/cas-bacnet-explorer)) can be used to write to this MSV to change the mode.

 In this example the MSV has three possible values